I honestly had no idea how this turkey burger recipe was going to turn out when I started.

 I think even my family was surprised.
 Which isn't really a surprise.

-When you think of BBQ & grilling recipes you may not immediately think of turkey burger recipes, but I was very surprised to learn just how popular they actually are.
+When you think of BBQ & grilling recipes you may not immediately think of turkey burgers, but I was very surprised to learn just how popular they actually are.

-And they're also a nice diversion from regular beef hamburgers.
+And they're also a nice diversion from regular beef burgers.

 Here's a bonus, if you're looking for a chicken burger recipe this one works for that too!

 Load these up with diced jalapeno's, garlic and a few spices and you're ready to wrap them in bacon coated with crushed peppercorns and garlic.